Table of contents

 - the right to object to, and to request that we restrict, our processing of your information in some circumstances.
 Again, there may be situations where you object to, or ask us to restrict, our processing of your information but we’re entitled to continue processing your information and / or to refuse that request.

 You can exercise your rights by contacting us using the details set out in the ‘More details about your information’ section below.
-You also have a right to complain to the data protection regulator in the country where you apply for a job.
+You also have a right to complain to the data protection regulator in the country or region where you apply for a job.

 What we need from you